OrangeAedan/SGs_UserCellAdder/README.md

 Features

-They all act differently depending on the level they spawn.
+All cells act differently depending on the level they spawn in.
 Each game spawn's different cells.
 The cells don't drop loot to keep the game balanced.
 There are 5 personalities a cell can have.
-It doesn't yet support cells made with the secret cell editor
+It doesn't yet support cells made with the secret cell editor.

 Installing